 206 Showalter Hall

 - At least 75 percent of the total credits for a graduate degree must be at the 500 level or above.
-Note: interdisciplinary degrees (as described separately in this catalog) may include no more than 12 quarter credits of undergraduate course work.
+Note: interdisciplinary degrees may include no more than 12 quarter credits of undergraduate course work.

 - Distance-delivered courses numbered 400 or above, offered by accredited institutions as graded courses and part of a graduate program of study may be included in a graduate degree program at Eastern at the discretion of the program/department.

-- No 300-level courses are allowed in a graduate degree program without prior permission from the Director of Graduate Programs.
+- No 300-level courses are allowed in a graduate degree program without prior permission from the director of Graduate Studies.
 Only one approved 300-level course of up to five quarter credits is allowed in any graduate program.

-- No program requirements can be satisfied with a course grade <2.0.
+- No program requirements can be satisfied with a course grade <C-.

-- Only two courses in a student’s degree program may be <2.5; repeats do not change this rule.
+- Only two courses in a student’s degree program may be graded <B-; repeats do not change this rule.

 - Pass/No Credit grades are utilized only in designated graduate-level courses.
 (Graduate courses may not be taken Pass/No Credit unless the course has been so designated by departments.)